natashaclerkin/fiid-memory-game-MS2/README.md

 - Simple and short signup form
 - Nav bar with minimal content - i.e. just social media links and link to main site
-- Simplistic timed memory game using JavaScript - including countdown and match counter
+- Simplistic timed memory game using JavaScript - including countdown and flip counter

 ### Structure
 The user will be presented with a short, simple user-friendly game leaving them with an enjoyable experience, a lasting memory of the 4 products and hopefully a discount to use at the checkout.